Arech/benchstats/README.md

 Depending on a feedback the project or its individual components might get breaking changes, so prefer to use version pinning to prevent unexpected breakages.
 See [CHANGELOG.md](https://github.com/Arech/benchstats/blob/main/CHANGELOG.md) for details.

+## FAQ

+### Isn't default value for alpha/p-value = 0.001 too small?
+I heard people generally use 0.05.

+There are several things to unpack here.

+First, just to remind, `--alpha` CLI argument sets any value one wants.

+Second, p-value=0.05 is just a [1 mistake per 20 tests](https://xkcd.com/882/).
+This isn't a lot even for a single test, but in the process of optimizing the code you might want to run a benchmark dozens of times.
+20 runs isn't much, but it's almost certain that with a default alpha/p-value=0.05 you'll get at least one false positive (i.e. the test will erroneously detect a change).
+Also it's a common practice to have dozens benchmarks in a single binary.
+That means dozens tests will happen in parallel and also just due to a bad luck one of them almost certainly will produce a false positive. `--bonferroni` flag could help in this case though, but it won't help against many re-runs.
+So just because of these practical considerations it makes sense to use smaller p-values.

+But there also exist a much bigger fundamental reason to use smaller p-value/alpha.
+The problem is - p-value is really a probability of mistake if and only if all preconditions of the statistical test are fulfilled.
+One of such requirements in case of Brunner Munzel and Mann-Whitney U tests is almost always about different measurements being independent one from the other.
+The problem is - in case of benchmarking this requirements is (almost?) always broken, because most of the times we aren't using fully properly quiesced machines.
+Instead, there's almost always a ton of sh*t happening in the background interrupting a benchmark here and there, corrupting CPU caches, and so on, in a totally unpredictable, but systematic manner.
+This brings subtle hidden dependencies into measurements benchmarks take, and that breaks the important precondition of a statistical test.
+The result is, - if you run the same benchmark two times, it's quite probable (unless you've invested a notable conscious effort in quiescing the machine), that the test will detect differences (while in reality it was always the same code).
+This is especially acute on Windows, btw, though Linux could be prone too.

+So using `0.001` is a good and safe enough compromise to accommodate the fact that real false positive rate is much higher than the p-value used for the statistical test.

+And by the way, don't worry much that lowering p-value makes the test less sensitive.
+It's already sensitive enough to detect differences in latencies that are much smaller than a clock granularity due to use of all data samples, especially when benchmarks repetition number is high.